We are dedicated to

 - When something isn't working, use the scientific method.

-- Especially think like a computer when there is a bug, or when something is slow, or when a customer is having a problem.
+- Especially think like a computer when there is a bug, or when something is slow, or when a customer experiences a problem.

 - Assume it's your fault.

 - Assume nothing else.